-PROJECT DESCRIPTION COMMONWEALTH REQUEST Double funding for the Stronger Communities Fund by creating an additional grants round in 2021 Round 6 of the program saw applications in the Lilley electorate vastly outstrip the allocation provided by the Department of Infrastructure, Transport, Regional Development and Communications.
+PROJECT DESCRIPTION COMMONWEALTH REQUEST Double funding for the Stronger Communities Fund by creating an additional grants round in 2021 Round 7 of the program saw applications in the Lilley electorate vastly outstrip the allocation provided by the Department of Infrastructure, Transport, Regional Development and Communications.
 The Covid-19 pandemic has severely limited fundraising opportunities for Lilley community and sporting organisations, resulting in unprecedented demand for grant funding.
 Sixty applications were received with requests made for over \$800,000 in grant funding.
-Round 6 of the programme allocated \$150,000 in funding for up to 20 projects. \$300,000 (Lilley) Geebung Shopping Village project The Geebung Shopping Village has undergone significant challenges since the Geebung level crossing was removed in 2014.
+Round 7 of the programme allocated \$150,000 in funding for up to 20 projects. \$300,000 (Lilley) Geebung Shopping Village project The Geebung Shopping Village has undergone significant challenges since the Geebung level crossing was removed in 2014.
 While the project addressed the removal of the Robinson Road Open Level Crossing, one of the most dangerous in Brisbane, the new road configuration has impacted the vibrancy and viability of the Geebung Shopping Village.
 A recent community survey conducted by my office found this was a key issue for residents.
 Funding is sought to deliver a rejuvenation plan for the village including significant community engagement.
 The purpose is to make this once thriving local community precinct more attractive and engaging for locals and visitors alike. \$2 million Brighton foreshore upgrade In 2011, a long-awaited and promised upgrade to the Brighton foreshore was delayed by Brisbane City Council due to the Brisbane floods.
-The upgrade remains unfunded a decade after the 2011 floods despite community petitions and repeated requests from local representatives. \$10 million Nudgee Recreation Reserve improvement project During construction of the Gateway Upgrade North a portion of land was resumed from the southern end of Nudgee Waterhole Park.
-Car parking, a barbecue and picnic facilities were removed, as well as significant areas of vegetation.
-The final concept plan for this project includes shared-use sporting fields, fitness equipment, shared path for walking, running and cycling, BMX track, sports field lighting, 200-space carpark, new clubhouse, playground, picnic shelters and dog off-leash area. \$30 million (Co-funding may be available from Brisbane City Council) New Sandgate PCYC building PCYC Sandgate is a proud community club operating for the last 41 years offering an extensive Gymnastics Program that caters for all levels of skill and experience with classes starting from the age of just 9 months through to adults.
+The upgrade remains unfunded a decade after the 2011 floods despite community petitions and repeated requests from local representatives. \$10 million New Sandgate PCYC building PCYC Sandgate is a proud community club operating for the last 41 years offering an extensive Gymnastics Program that caters for all levels of skill and experience with classes starting from the age of just 9 months through to adults.
 They PCYC also run a popular school holiday program, plus several youth and community programs.
 It's ageing facility is well past it's use-by date and significant funding is being expended in repairs and maintenance.
-A brand new facility would be a welcome and much needed addition to the Bayside community. \$10 million Volunteer Marine Rescue Shorncliffe Aquatic Activities Access Area and Replacement of Primary Rescue Vessel VMR Brisbane provides a 'first response' emergency service 24 hours a day, 7 days a week.
+A new facility would be a welcome and much needed addition to the Bayside community. \$10 million Volunteer Marine Rescue Shorncliffe Aquatic Activities Access Area VMR Brisbane provides a 'first response' emergency service 24 hours a day, 7 days a week.
 Their base is strategically located at Shorncliffe, adjacent to Brisbane Airport and the Port of Brisbane.
 Volunteer Duty Crews maintain a vessel monitoring service every weekend and public holiday from 0600 to 1700 hrs.
 Volunteer Marine Rescue Brisbane Inc is a non-profit volunteer organisation whose primary purpose is to provide marine search and rescue services to the boating public in Moreton Bay and surrounding waterways.
 The group needs a new boat ramp, not only for launching rescue boats but for activities such as NDIS paddling, Brownsea Scouts, Polynesian Va'ao-alo Outriggers, Xiang Dragon Boats, All About Paddling, Sandgate Yacht Club and Sandgate Paddling Club (the largest paddling club in Qld). \$1.35 million